KristoferHughes/Computer-Systems-1/README.md

 # Computer-Systems-1
-Files and assignments from a course on C/C++ language Assignment 4 is a program that puts the user through 5 phases to answer and complete the program.
+Files and assignments from a course on C/C++ language.
+Assignment 4 is a program that puts the user through 5 phases to answer and complete the program.
 The user must put the answers to each phase in manually or create a .txt file to automatically input their answers.
 The .txt file within the folder automatically solves the program for the user, however to find the answers to each phase in order to create the .txt file,